 The YB-Master leader assigns each of the tablets to as many YB-TServers as the replication factor of the table.
 The tablet peer placement is done in such a manner as to ensure that the desired fault tolerance is achieved and the YB-TServers are evenly balanced with respect to the number of tablets they are assigned.
 In some deployment scenarios, the assignment of the tablets to YB-TServers may need to satisfy additional constraints such as distributing the individual replicas of each tablet across multiple cloud providers, regions, and availability zones.

 The YB-Master leader monitors the entire tablet assignment operation and reports on its progress and completion to the user-issued API calls.

-Suppose a table with four nodes is created in a YugabyteDB universe.
+Suppose a table is created in a YugabyteDB universe with four nodes.
 In addition, suppose that the table has sixteen tablets and a replication factor of 3.
 The YB-Master leader validates the schema, creates sixteen tablets (forty-eight tablet peers in total, due to the replication factor of 3) and replicates the data needed for table creation across a majority of YB-Masters using Raft.
 The following diagram depicts the start of the table creation process: